subsquid-labs/squid-substrate-templates/README.md

 ## Starting the squid

-All squid templates are complete simple squids.
+All Substrate squid templates are complete simple squids.
 They can run locally immediately upon being downloaded, provided that `sqd` and Docker are available.

 The "processor" process is present in all squids.
 It downloads pre-filtered blockchain data from [Subsquid Archives](https://docs.subsquid.io/archives/), applies any necessary transformations and saves the result in an [application-appropriate storage](https://docs.subsquid.io/basics/store/).
 All template squids store their data to a Postgresql database and provide a way to access it via a GraphQL API.